Learn how to use a Singer’s Vocal Journal to track and review your everyday habits that can support or impact your vocal performance.

 Along with tracking sleep, hydration and nutrition, keep an eye on high voice use patterns that may be creating vocal fatigue.

-Along with getting the right amount of sleep that works for you, taking regular vocal rest for twenty minutes, after any high voice use will assist in minimising vocal fatigue after long periods of speaking.
+Along with getting the right amount of sleep that works for you, taking regular vocal rest for twenty minutes after any high voice use, will assist in minimising vocal fatigue after long periods of speaking.

-Be sure to drink enough water and be mindful of nutrition that could have a negative impact on you personally.
 For example, some people find dairy triggers excess mucus or phlegm.